oppia/oppia-web-developer-docs/End-to-End-Tests.md

 4. `protractor_utils`: This directory contains utilities for performing actions using elements from the core components of oppia (those found in `core/templates/dev/head`).
 5. `extensions/**/protractor.js`: This directory houses utilities for actions specific to a particular extension (such as interactions and rules).

+**Note**: The e2e test files are owned by Devworkflow and QA team.
+ - Firstly, QA team will look for the test coverage in a PR, then they will ask Devworkflow team for a final review.
+ - Devworkflow team will look for the code quality i.e, whether the e2e tests can be optimized any further and they will do a final approval.

 ## Configuration ##